 Consider Desktop Size and Weight Capacity

 Your standing desk needs to comfortably accommodate all your equipment, from multiple monitors to laptops, keyboards, and other accessories.
 Ensure the desktop offers ample surface area without feeling cramped.
-Furthermore, check the desk’s weight capacity.
+Check the desk’s weight capacity.
 Taller setups often involve larger monitors or heavier equipment, and a high weight capacity (e.g., 250-350+ pounds) ensures the desk can handle your gear without straining the motors or compromising stability.

 Motor Quality and Speed